ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ about End of Support for VMware Shared
+# FAQ about End of Support for {{site.data.keyword.vm-shared}}
 {: #faq-vmwaresolutions-shared-eos}

 {{site.data.content.shared-deprecated-note}}

-Find answers to frequently asked questions about the End of Support for VMware Shared deployments.
+Find answers to frequently asked questions about the End of Support for {{site.data.keyword.vm-shared}} deployments.

 ## What does the End of Support announcement mean?
 {: #faq-shared-eos}
 {: faq}

-If you are an existing customer, support for {{site.data.keyword.cloud}} for VMware Shared deployments will continue until 15 January 2025.
-You can also add instances during this period, but it is recommended that you deply any new instances on the next-generation multitenant offering {{site.data.keyword.vmware-service_full}}. {{site.data.keyword.vmware-service_notm}} is based on the same underlying software VMware Cloud Director, which retains the same admin console.
+If you are an existing customer, support for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} deployments will continue until 15 January 2025.
+You can also add instances during this period, but it is recommended that you deply any new instances on the next-generation multitenant offering {{site.data.keyword.vcf-aas-full}}. {{site.data.keyword.vcf-aas}} is based on the same underlying software VMware Cloud Director, which retains the same admin console.
 You also benefit from performance improvements, options of network edge tier, improved private networking through {{site.data.keyword.tg_full_notm}}, greater regional coverage, and minor rebalancing in pricing.
-All these benefits make {{site.data.keyword.vmware-service_short}} the ideal landing zone for your workloads.
+All these benefits make {{site.data.keyword.vcf-aas}} the ideal landing zone for your workloads.

-If you are new to VMware Shared, and don't have any existing deployments, you are not able to provision new instances of VMware Shared.
-You can directly use the next-generation performance that is offered by {{site.data.keyword.vmware-service_short}}, with on-demand pricing (hourly) and discounted reserved usage (monthly).
+If you are new to {{site.data.keyword.vm-shared}}, and don't have any existing deployments, you are not able to provision new instances of {{site.data.keyword.vm-shared}}.
+You can directly use the next-generation performance that is offered by {{site.data.keyword.vcf-aas}}, with on-demand pricing (hourly) and discounted reserved usage (monthly).
 For more discounts for continued use, contact your {{site.data.keyword.IBM}} seller.

-## Why is the support for {{site.data.keyword.cloud_notm}} for VMware Shared ending?
+## Why is the support for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} ending?
 {: #faq-shared-eos-support}
 {: faq}
 {: support}

-It is important to understand that {{site.data.keyword.cloud_notm}} for VMware Shared is based on VMware NSX-V, which will continue to be supported until the end of 2024. {{site.data.keyword.IBM_notm}}'s exclusive support extension contract with VMware® by Broadcom will end in January 2025, thus rendering {{site.data.keyword.cloud_notm}} for VMware Shared unsupported.
+It is important to understand that {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} is based on VMware NSX-V, which will continue to be supported until the end of 2024. {{site.data.keyword.IBM_notm}}'s exclusive support extension contract with VMware® by Broadcom will end in January 2025, thus rendering {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} unsupported.

 ## What is the next step?
 {: #faq-shared-eos-next}
 {: faq}

-It is recommended that you immediately assess your workloads on {{site.data.keyword.cloud_notm}} for VMware Shared, and plan the migration to {{site.data.keyword.vmware-service_short}} at the earliest.
-For more information about migration options, see [Migrating from VMware Shared to {{site.data.keyword.vmware-service_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).
+It is recommended that you immediately assess your workloads on {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}}, and plan the migration to {{site.data.keyword.vcf-aas}} at the earliest.
+For more information about migration options, see [Migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).

 ## Is the price changing?
 Will it cost more?
 {: #faq-share-eos-price}